Psychedelic/dab-docs/docs/token-list/getting-started.md

 }
 ```

-### sendNFT - Request to Transfer a User's NFT to a Different Address
+### sendToken - Request to Transfer a User's Token to a Different Address

-This method allows you to request the transfer of an NFT the passed identity owns in the collection you have **initialized in the actor**.
+This method allows you to request the transfer of an Token the passed identity owns in the token you have **initialized in the actor**.

 In this method you need to pass:

 - `to`: a str of a Principal ID for the destination address.
-- `index`: the index number of the NFT to be transferred.

-> (See that in the variable NFTActor, we are instantiating the NFT actor object, passing a canisterID for the collection we want to interact with, an agent, and the name of the standard as a str).
+> (See that in the variable TokenActor, we are instantiating the Token actor object, passing a canisterID for the token we want to interact with, an agent, and the name of the standard as a str).

 ```js
 import { Principal } from '@dfinity/principal';